openmobilityfoundation/mobility-data-specification/policy/README.md

 Published policies and geographies should be treated as immutable data.
 Obsoleting or otherwise changing a policy is accomplished by publishing a new policy with a field named `prev_policies`, a list of UUID references to the policy or policies superseded by the new policy.

 Geographical data shall be represented as GeoJSON `Feature` objects.
-No part of the geographical data should be outside the [municipality boundary](../provider/README.md#municipality-boundary).
+No part of the geographical data should be outside the [municipality boundary][muni-boundary].

 Policies should be re-fetched whenever: